athalexiou/DIANA-RSeq/README.md

 ## OUTPUT
-DIANA-RSeq produces numerous outputs organized in the following structure:
+DIANA-RSeq produces numerous outputs, some of which will be automatically deleted throught the analysis progress so as to preserve disk space (see the [**CONFIGURATION**](#configuration) section).
+The complete list of output files produced are organized in the following structure:

 **{results_directory}/**
 - preprocess/ &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;(folder containing the Pre-process module results)